cambridge-collection/epsilon-search/README.md

    ```python
    from fastapi import APIRouter
    from frontend.custom.models.site_pages import router as pages_router

    # Import your router
    from frontend.custom.models.collections import router as collections_router

    router = APIRouter()

    router.include_router(pages_router)

    # Register your collection endpoints
    router.include_router(collections_router)
    ```

 ### Default Endpoints for Items

-If no custom implementation is provided for `ItemsQueryParams` and its endpoints, the Solr Search API will fall back to using the default ones defined in the main application.New projects likely will not need a custom model.
-The chief reasons to add one would be to support special any special validation and processing requirements that you might have for your parameter values. of certain parameter values.
-Legacy projects, however, will likely require rather extensive models the url parameters of their legacy applications.
+If no custom implementation is provided for `ItemsQueryParams` and its endpoints, the Solr Search API will fall back to using the default ones defined in the main application.

+The most common customisation will be providing a custom data model (`ItemsQueryParams`) for item queries, which can be done according to the instructions above.
+There is no need to create the actual endpoints since the default ones will use your new data model **provided you register it** using `router.include_router`.

+New projects likely won't need much (if any customisation), esp. if their search field names and facet field names match the names of the fields in your solr schema.